underscoreio/essential-slick/src/pages/2-selecting.md

 To execute an action, we pass it to one of two methods on our `db` object:

  - `db.run(...)` runs the action and returns all the results in a single collection.
-   These are known as a _materalized_ result.
+   These are known as a _materialized_ result.

  - `db.stream(...)` runs the action and returns its results in a `Stream`, allowing us to process large datasets incrementally without consuming large amounts of memory.